-Research proposals will be eligible for consideration for a Wheat Ridge Ministries – O.P.
-Kretzmann Memorial Fund Grant if they address themselves to questions of the analysis, diagnosis, and/or cure of problems of physical, spiritual, and mental health, irrespective of the academic department of the researcher, or if they address themselves to issues that occur at the intersection of poverty, violence, and inequality.
+Research proposals will be eligible for consideration for a We Raise Foundation – O.P.
+Kretzmann Memorial Fund Grant if they address themselves to questions of the analysis, diagnosis, and/or cure of physical, spiritual, and mental health issues, irrespective of the academic department of the researcher, or if they address themselves to issues that occur at the intersection of poverty, violence, and inequality.
 We Raise supports research focused on education, workforce development, and criminal justice.

-Preference is given to those proposals that, in addition to satisfying the above criteria, hold promise of practical usefulness in the life and ministry of the church, particularly the Lutheran Church, and give emphasis to the theological implications of academic disciplines and life situations.
+Preference is given to those proposals that, in addition to satisfying the above criteria, hold promise of practical usefulness in the life and ministry of the church, particularly the Lutheran Church, and lead to the creation of sustainable programs that help people thrive.
 Grants are made by the president of the University upon recommendation of the Committee on Creative Work and Research and, if desired, augmented by a person chosen ad hoc by the president of the We Raise Foundation (formerly Wheat Ridge Ministries).
 More information about the We Raise Foundation, its mission, and its priorities can be found at weraise.org.

-Any discoveries or inventions made in the course of research under a Wheat Ridge Ministries – O.P.
+Any discoveries or inventions made in the course of research under a We Raise Foundation – O.P.
 Kretzmann Memorial Fund Grant is the property, in equal shares, of the researcher, of Valparaiso University, and of the We Raise Foundation.
 The right to publish results of the research belongs exclusively to the researcher.

 All faculty with the rank of lecturer or above, who have served the University for at least three (3) academic years prior to the effective date of the appointment, are eligible.